-ICP procedures for unpressurized COPVs using impact indicators should require access control and authorization by the jurisdictional authority to work within close proximity to the COPV.
+ICP procedures for unpressurized COPVs using impact indicators should require access control and authorization by the jurisdictional authority to work near the COPV.
 Caution signs should be displayed near the COPV to make personnel aware of the impact sensitivity.
 Inventoried and tethered tools should be required when this work is performed as a prudent means of avoiding impact situations that require disposition.
 Periodic QA surveillance should be performed to monitor the impact indicators.

-Torque or leverage tool operations within close proximity to the COPV should be performed under procedural control with 100 percent QA surveillance.
+Torque or leverage tool operations near the COPV should be performed under procedural control with 100% QA surveillance.

 Scuff-protective materials in the form of high-density Ensolite foam used with an impact indicator should be used to reduce the potential for false impact indications.
-Period inspections by trained and certified NDE inspectors should be performed prior to the installation of the impact indicator device and after the removal of such materials.
+Periodic inspections by trained and certified NDE inspectors should be performed prior to the installation of the impact indicator device and after the removal of such materials.
 Any impact indicator device should be installed with protective high-density Ensolite foam to preclude any scuff or abrasion marks that may have to be analyzed as suspect impact conditions.

-Pressurization of a COPV from 0.1x MEOP to MEOP or above should require authorization by the jurisdictional authority and personnel access should be restricted.
+Pressurization of a COPV from 0.1x MEOP to MEOP or above should require authorization by the jurisdictional authority, and personnel access should be restricted.
 Hazard Danger signs should be displayed near the COPV to warn personnel of impact sensitivity and the potential for catastrophic burst.
-In addition, any tool activity performed within proximity to the pressurized COPV should require mandatory impact protector devices to be used.
+In addition, any tool activity performed near the pressurized COPV should require mandatory impact protector devices to be used.